• Skip to primary navigation

 • The young person should visit an ophthalmologist to determine diagnosis and treatment.

-• High risk of glaucoma so regular consultation with ophthalmologist is important.
+• High risk of glaucoma, so regular consultation with an ophthalmologist is important.

 • Blurred vision can sometimes be improved by wearing spectacles or contact lenses.